roman-milk/roman-milk.github.io/private-dancer-4.md

  'What..?'
 Her question was curtailed sharply when Matt turned suddenly and took hold of Kimberley's face in his huge grip, his fingers digging into her cheeks and distorting her pretty features.

  'Do...
 As...
 I...
 Fuckin'...
 Tell...
 You...'
 He spat each word into her face, Kimberley wincing at each as if it were a slap.
 He released his grip and looked down at me with contempt, 'Take a good look at 'er.
 You know you fancy the fuckin' arse off 'er.'
-Report_Story #2